ISSN : 0970 - 020X, ONLINE ISSN : 2231-5039

 Influence of salting out agents on the absorbance

-Ammonium sulphate, calcium chloride, magnesium sulphate, sodium chloride, and potassium carbonate were added as salting out agents to increase the extraction of metal complex in butyl acetate.
+Ammonium sulphate, calcium chloride, magnesium sulphate, sodium chloride, and potassium carbonate were added as salting out agents to increase the extraction of metal complex in n-butyl acetate.
 It was observed that the absorbance of the solution remains the same after adding a salting out agent.

 Composition determination of the Cu(II)-CSTSC complex